 Commercial, Office, and Mixed-Use Design Standards and Large Retail design standards may be adjusted when it is determined that the Administrative Adjustment will result in new development that is more consistent with the goals of the comprehensive plan and the purpose and intent of this Ordinance than would otherwise result from a strict application of the large retail design standards in Section 30-5.J.
-Large Retail Design Standards design standards in Sections 30-5.I.
-Commercial, Office, and Mixed-Use Design Standards and 30-5.J.
+Large Retail Design Standards and 30-5.J.
 Large Retail Design Standards.